duccanhole/lightbox-js/README.md

 # Lightboxjs
-The fast, simple lightbox package; support multiple type of file; no dependency.
+The fast and simple lightbox package, support multiple type of file, with no dependency.
 ## Installation
 - **NPM**
 ```bash